Meghan Markle Denies Spending Taxpayer Money On A Copper Tub & Yoga Studio In New Lawsuit

 “There is a human cost to this relentless propaganda, specifically when it is knowingly false and malicious, and though we have continued to put on a brave face – as so many of you can relate to – I cannot begin to describe how painful it has been,” Prince Harry wrote in an open letter back in October.
 “Because in today’s digital age, press fabrications are repurposed as truth across the globe.
 One day’s coverage is no longer tomorrow’s chip-paper.”

-The Mail isn't backing down, with a spokesman telling the BBC that the company will defend itself "with vigor" and that "there is nothing in this document which changes that position."
+The Mail isn't backing down, with a spokesman telling the BBC that the company will defend itself "with vigour" and that "there is nothing in this document which changes that position."

 Ironically, it sounds like everyone could use an expensive bath and some private yoga right about now.